-Grant Check Processing
+Grant Distribution Processing

-Recommendations for distributions normally will be processed within five (5) business days if the recommended charitable organizations have been qualified by the Foundation as approved.
-Checks to charitable organizations are accompanied by a letter from the Foundation indicating the Gift Fund name as well as the Advisor's name and address, unless anonymity has been requested.
-Advisors may designate the distribution for a specific program within or use by the receiving charitable organization, which will be displayed on the check "memo" line.
+Grant distributions to charitable organizations are accompanied by correspondence (typically an email) from the Foundation indicating the Gift Fund name as well as the Advisor's name and address, unless anonymity has been requested.
+Advisors may designate the distribution for a specific program within or use by the receiving charitable organization, which will also be communicated to the charitable organization.
 The Foundation reserves the right to modify the language in an Advisor's designation memo if the Foundation, in its absolute discretion, reasonably determines that such language could be perceived as racist, sexist, homophobic, discriminatory, or otherwise offensive.